shenanigans/node-likeness/README.md

 you must either compile the batch in-order or call `submit` with each schema, then compile in any order.

-Note that when compiling a schema with no `id`, the schema is always mapped to `http://json-schema.org/default#`.
+Note that when compiling a schema with no `id`, `likeness` will pretend that the schema is bound to `http://json-schema.org/default#`.

 ```javascript